Top 10 Best Plantar Fasciitis Night Splints & Braces Reviewed

 Like almost anything else that goes on your feet, proper airflow is an important factor.
 Again, you have to be able to get a good night’s rest while wearing this contraption, so it really won’t provide a great situation if your feet sweat profusely while you have it on.

-The ideal night splint will have plenty of open spots where air can flow through.
+The ideal night splint ought to have plenty of open spots where air can flow through.
 Some may have mesh or other types of breathable materials in their construction.
 Although many of these devices are made with stuff like neoprene and durable synthetics, they must also be accompanied with a design which allows enough airflow to maintain a decent amount of breathability throughout the night.

 We looked for products that do not have a boot like design which completely surrounds the foot and lower leg, stopping air from circulating properly.
 We also steered away from those made with materials such as lower quality nylon that has almost no breathable properties what so ever.